-- I like heading out of the house in my PJs, especially in my plaid bottoms.
+- I like heading out of the house in my PJs, especially my plaid bottoms.

-- I have an illness, all I think about is how to help people in pain or with injures.
+- I have an illness, and I think about how to help people in pain or with injuries.

-- I am not too busy for the things that are important to me.
+- I am not too busy with the things that are important to me.